MiCloud Flex Vs. 8X8 Virtual Office X8 & RingCentral Premium

 In all the key areas analyzed, the Mitel MiCloud solution matches or exceeds the offerings from 8x8 and RingCentral.
-See Table 1 for an “At A Glance” comparison.

 The Mitel solution provides the same key call management functions as 8x8 and RingCentral and that one would expect in an enterprise-class system.
 Mitel’s flexible call recording options, voice mail along with feature-rich call transfer, join, forward, park and pickup options cover almost every scenario imaginable.

 From presence to multi-point video conferencing, to scheduled and ad-hoc conferencing and webinars - Mitel has it all.
 The MiCollab collaboration solution offers comparable functionality to 8x8 and RingCentral in all essential categories.
 In addition to conferencing features comparable to standalone web conferencing systems, Mitel MiTeam provides a fully-featured environment for ongoing, project-based collaboration.

 While Mitel, 8x8 and RingCentral all offer solutions that check most of the boxes relevant for integrated UCaaS/CCaaS.
 Mitel’s long history in the contact center market gives them an edge on several capabilities important to larger contact centers.